dan2bit/songs-for-my-funeral/utils/HOWTO.md

 Chapter files are independent — if you only change tracks in chapter 4, you could manually edit the script to run just that chapter's section and rebuild the master.
 But running the full script is safer.

+The ✓ check allows ~10s of drift per chapter — small overages are normal due to ffmpeg's crossfade and gap rounding.
+If a chapter shows ⚠, first verify the track count is correct, then update the expected value in assemble.sh to match actual output.

 ---

 ## Lyrics links

-Track 24 (Talia Segal) links to the local `talia-segal-first-there-is-goodbye-lyrics.html` page — see below for cleanup notes.
-All other lyrics links have been verified.
+Track 24 (Talia Segal) links to the local `talia-segal-first-there-is-goodbye-lyrics.html` page.
+All lyrics links have been verified.

 If a Genius page doesn't exist, search Genius directly — the URL isn't always predictable.
 For cover songs in particular, lyrics are often filed under the original artist rather than the performing artist, and the page title may include a longer subtitle (e.g. "Enjoy Yourself (It's Later Than You Think)" rather than just "Enjoy Yourself").
 If Genius genuinely has nothing, options are: find another lyrics site, link directly to the YouTube watch URL instead, or drop the Lyrics link and leave Watch · Download.